 5. Driver Eligibility

-A. Definitions: Event is open to any driver holding a current valid racing license from a vintage racing organization that recognized as a member of the Vintage Motorsports Council.
+A. Definitions: The event is open to any driver holding a current valid racing license from a vintage racing organization that recognized as a member of the Vintage Motorsports Council.
 Licensed members of the SCCA or NASA must attend a DOP (Driver’s Orientation Program) which is a 30 min discussion on vintage attitude and rules.
 The PVGPA Competition Committee retains the right to make the final decision as to individual driver eligibility.
+Competitors must be at least 18 years old.

-B. Medical: Applicant’s Medical History must be from a current race organization or member organization of the Vintage Motorsports Council.
-Form must be completed by a physician within the last 2 years and submitted with your entry.
+B. Medical: Applicant’s Medical History must be current and from a current race organization or member organization of the Vintage Motorsports Council and the license must show the expiration date of medical clearance.
+If the license does not show medical then you must have the PVGP Medical Form completed by a physician within the last 2 years and submitted with your entry.
 Anyone competitor over the age of 60 is strongly encouraged to have an annual physical and EKG/ECG.
-If your racing organization does not have a medical form you can use the new PVGP Medical Form.
+If your racing organization does not have a medical form you can use the new PVGP 2021 Medical Form.